+English at Home(ELBS)

+A Guide to Patterns and Usage (ELBS)

 Attitude to English Usage (OUP)

 Advanced English Practice (OUP)

 A Reference Grammar of English

 Prose and Poetry Appreciation

+-W. R Lee

+A.S.
+Hornby

-- Mittens et. al
+-Mittens et. al

-- B.D Graver
+-B.D Graver

-- R.A Close
+-R.A Close

-- L.G Alexander
+-L.G Alexander

-ENGM - 202 Poetry -Pre-Romantics and Romantics
+ENGM - 202: Poetry - Pre Romantics and Romantics

 Max.
-Marks : 100 Min.
+Marks: 100 Min.
 Marks: 40 Credits: 06 Duration: 3hrs.

-After the successful completion of the paper, the students will be able to -
+Learning Outcomes: After the successful completion of the paper, the student will be able to -

 - 1. Associate with the social, political, economic, religious and literary conditions of the respective literary ages. - 2.
-Have knowledge regarding the major writers of the respective literary ages and their works. - 3.
-Develop critical thinking while analyzing texts. - 4.
-Articulate their views on the issues of gender, race, nationality, culture and class
+Discuss the major writers of the respective literary ages and their works. - 3.
+Develop critical thinking while analyzing texts and articulate their views on the issues of gender, race, nationality, culture and class

-\William Cowper : To Mary
+William Cowper To Mary